MEHALSAKTHI/Employee-Manager/README.md

 # EmplyMgr V2

 Managing details of employees is a very important and hectic task for all companies, institutions and organisations.
 This is generally done on paper and this has several serious disadvantages.
-Preservation of these documents must be ensured and have to stored in a safe place.
+Preservation of these documents must be ensured and have to be stored in a safe place.

 These data once lost is lost..!